 We will not make any exceptions to this policy.

 More than 100,000 names are submitted to SH platform on a monthly basis.
 It is always the case that a percentage of these names will get registered after submission to a contests.
 We never automatically assume that if a name has been registered, it was done by the Contest Holder - as good names are being registered across the globe on a daily basis.

 It is impossible to independently verifying if a domain name was registered by the CH, because these registrations are done in third party websites.

 Any public or private accusations that a CH is using your URL will not be tolerated, as these accusations cannot be confirmed and are in blatant contradiction of our goal of being a positive and supportive community.

 - If the reported domain was entered in multiple contests, we only send the notification to the CH of the most recent contest (Note: Squadhelp does not encourage creatives to submit names across multiple contests, as we strive to deliver unique names that align with a CH's Naming Brief).

 - All creatives have the ability to see contests where a domain registration has been reported by anyone else.
 This can be done by selecting a filter on Active Contests page.
 You can click on “Reported Domains” checkbox on the bottom left section of the Active Contests page.
 Please note, that the same name could be reported in multiple contests.
 For example, there have been cases where the same name XYZ.com was submitted by a creative in 35 contests.
-If it was reported in all contests, all 35 contests will show a reported domain in that case.
+If it was reported in all contests, all 35 contests will show a reported domain.